RicktoriousLimited/AIresearch/README.md

 - `synonyms` – array of `{entity, synonyms[]}`.
 - `relations` – relation frequency histogram.
 - `entities` – entity frequency histogram.
-- `summary` – metadata about the run including timestamps and document count.
+- `summary` – metadata about the run including timestamps and document counts.
+- `state` – serialised `SemanticEngine` snapshot for continuing ingestion.

 All entity names are normalised and lowercased to ensure consistent matching.